ogmini/Notepad-Tabstate-Buffer/README.md

  - First 2 bytes are "NP"
  - 3rd byte is unknown
    - Possibly a NULL as a delimiter
-   - Maybe Sequence number (Stored as an unsigned LEB128)(Always 00)
+   - Maybe Sequence number (Stored as a uLEB128)(Always 00)
  - 4th byte appears to be flag for saved file
  - Length of Filepath (Stored as an unsigned LEB128)
  - Filepath as little-ending UTF-16
- - Length of original content (Stored as an unsigned LEB128)
+ - Length of original content (Stored as a uLEB128)
+ - Delimiter of 05 01?
+ - Timestamp stored as a uLEB128
- - 43 Unknown Bytes (Seemingly starting with 05 01)
+ - 32 Unknown Bytes
  - Delimiter of 00 01?
- - Selection Start Index on save (Stored as an unsigned LEB128) (Thanks [JustArion](https://github.com/JustArion) for pointing this out)
+ - Selection Start Index on save (Stored as a uLEB128)
    - I don't think this will extend to the Unsaved tab as this seems to only show up on Save
- - Selection End Index on save (Stored as an unsigned LEB128) (Thanks [JustArion](https://github.com/JustArion) for pointing this out)
+ - Selection End Index on save (Stored as a uLEB128)
    - I don't think this will extend to the Unsaved tab as this seems to only show up on Save
  - Delimiter of 01 00 00 00?
- - Length of original content (Stored as an unsigned LEB128)
+ - Length of original content (Stored as a uLEB128)
  - Content
  - Unknown 1 byte
    - Possibly a NULL as a delimiter